 A. Yes, In addition to a valid Certificate of Registration (O.M.C.
 5.16.060), the operator must maintain a current Business License (O.M.C.
 5.02.040).

-Q. Where can I find support if I have concerns or require additional assistance?
+Q. Where can I find support if I have concerns or require additional assistance with my TOT forms?